Pseudemoia pagenstecheri: Hybridization

-P. pagenstecheri is known to hybridize with two other species in its genus, P. cryodroma and P. entrecasteauxii.
+Pseudemoia pagenstecheri is known to hybridize with two other species in its genus, P. cryodroma and P. entrecasteauxii.

 Conservation status

-The Tussock Skink is listed as 'Least Concern' on the IUCN Red List of Threatened species.
-However acknowledged that the current population is decreasing, especially in the Western Volcanic Plains of Melbourne.
-This is further confirmed by the Flora and Fauna Guarantee Act listing the species as 'Endangered' in the Volcanic Plains and in the High Country (alpine) areas.
+The southern grass tussock skink is listed as "Least Concern" on the IUCN Red List of Threatened species.
+However, it is acknowledged that the current population is decreasing, especially in the Western Volcanic Plains of Melbourne.
+This is further confirmed by the Flora and Fauna Guarantee Act listing the species as "Endangered" in the Volcanic Plains and in the High Country (alpine) areas.
 The Flora and Fauna Guarantee Act uses the common assessment method, the method developed and considered best practice by IUCN, (and used to create the Red List).